 Guinea pig pellets, also known as nuggets, are a dried food specifically created with a guinea pig's dietary needs in mind and packed with nutrition to keep them healthy.
 It is an important part of your cavy's daily diet.
+Read on to find out which brands we recommend and what to look for as well as what to avoid.

 What Is the Best Pellet Food for Guinea Pigs?